bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 - Reference counting: Allows more than one reference to a class instance
 - Compatibility: Classes are available from Objetive-C

-### Use of Self

-Always use `self` when referencing properties.
-It will make your life simpler.
-Trust us.

 ### Protocol Conformance

 When adding protocol conformance to a class, prefer adding a separate class extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
 Also don't use extensions to split code, but to extend classes or structs with additional functionality.
 Finally, avoid the `// MARK: -` it makes code too noisy.